BBbako/CMML-miniproject/README.md

 ---

-# Spatial Learning Models in Variable Platform Water Maze Task
+# 🧭 Spatial Learning Models in Variable Platform Water Maze Task

-This project compares two reinforcement learning models — a **place cell-based model** and a **distance cell-based model** — in a Morris Water Maze task with **variable platform positions**.
-The aim is to investigate how these models reproduce spatial learning behavior and how well they align with **experimental data from C57BL/6 mice**.
+This project compares two reinforcement learning (RL) models — a **place cell-based model** and a **distance cell-based model** — in a simulated Morris Water Maze task where platform locations vary randomly across trials.
+The goal is to investigate how well each model captures spatial learning patterns and aligns with empirical data from **C57BL/6 mice**.

-##  Project Goals

-1. **Compare performance** of place-cell and distance-cell models in a spatial learning task where platform locations vary between trials.
-2. **Test if and when** the place model can outperform the distance model.
-3. **Evaluate** which model better reproduces patterns observed in real experimental data, using metrics like:
-   - **Latency**
-   - **Target quadrant time**
-   - **Opposite quadrant time**

 ---

-##  Contents
+## 🎯 Project Objectives

-- `model.Rmd`:
-  R Markdown script that implements both models, runs simulations, generates plots, and performs statistical comparisons.

-- `MWMdata.xlsx`:
-  Real experimental behavioral data from C57BL/6 mice used for model validation and correlation analysis.
-Data explanation:
-  #Condition: 1 - fixed hidden platform (standard WM), 2 - variable hidden platform (randomly changing between 2 opposite locations)
-  #Behavioural variables: 1 - latency (s), 2 - proportion of time in target quadrant (not including wall zone), 3 - proportion of time in wall zone, 4 - swim speed (cm/s)
-  #5 - proportion of distance in target quadrant, 6 - proportion of distance in wall zone, 7 - total swim distance (cm), 8 - cumulative distance to platform (cm),
-  #9 - proportion of distance in opposite quadrant, 10 - proportion of time in opposite quadrant, 11 - mean absolute turning angle, 12 - swim speed st.d.
-  #Strain: 1 - C57BL/6, 2 - DBA/2

-- Output figures:
-  Included in the R Markdown output and used in the final report for comparing model and experimental outcomes.
+- Compare the performance of place cell and distance cell models in a spatial task with variable platform locations.
+- Identify **if and when** the place model outperforms the distance model under certain parameter settings.
+- Evaluate how well each model replicates experimental behavior, using:
+  - **Latency** to find the platform
+  - **Time in target quadrant**
+  - **Time in opposite quadrant**

 ---

+## 📂 Repository Contents

+- **`model.Rmd`**
+  Main R Markdown file that:
+  - Implements both RL models
+  - Runs simulations under variable platform conditions
+  - Performs statistical comparisons
+  - Generates all key plots and summary statistics

+- **`MWMdata.xlsx`**
+  Experimental behavioral data from C57BL/6 mice in the same task.
+  Key metadata (from file header):
+  - `Condition`: 1 = fixed platform; 2 = variable platform
+  - `Strain`: 1 = C57BL/6, 2 = DBA/2
+  - `Variables`: latency, quadrant time, swim speed, distance metrics, etc.

+- **`Seperate parts of model/`**
+  Optional R scripts containing modularized code for specific functions (e.g., learning rule, plotting, parameter tuning).
+Useful for debugging and extension.

+- **Output figures**
+  Automatically generated via `model.Rmd`.
+Used in the final report for comparison with empirical results.

+---

 ## 📊 Key Results

-- **Distance model** learns faster and aligns more closely with experimental latency and opposite quadrant time.
+- The **distance model** learns faster and shows closer correlation with real data in **latency** and **opposite quadrant time**.
-- **Place model**, with tuned parameters, shows improved **goal-specific search** and eventually outperforms the distance model in later training days.
+- After parameter tuning, the **place model** demonstrates more goal-specific search and **outperforms** the distance model in later stages.
-- Neither model fully captures the **gradual increase** in target quadrant preference seen in mice.
+- Neither model fully reproduces the gradual increase in **target quadrant preference** observed in real mice behavior.

 ---

-## 🧠 How to Use
+## ▶️ How to Run

-1. Clone or download this repository.
+1. **Clone or download** the repository.
-2. Open `model.Rmd` in RStudio.
+2. Open `model.Rmd` in **RStudio**.
+3. Ensure `MWMdata.xlsx` is in the same folder.
-3. Click **"Knit to PDF"** to run simulations and generate visualizations.
+4. Click **"Knit to PDF"** to run full simulations and generate outputs.
-4. Make sure the file `MWMdata.xlsx` is in the same directory.

-### Required R packages:
+**Required R packages**:
 ```r
 library(tidyverse)
 library(lme4)